waylaidwanderer/node-chatgpt-api/README.md

     nopechaKey: 'nopechaKey', // your NopeCHA API key };
 ```

+Alternatively, you can install the package locally and run it using `node index.js`:
+1. Clone this repository
+2. Install dependencies with `npm install`
+3. Rename `settings.example.js` to `settings.js` in the root directory and change the settings where required.
 4. Start the server using `xvfb-run node index.js` (for headless servers) or `node index.js`

 ## Usage